million people in greater Houston

 Through this program, lightly used donated corporate computers are converted to a Linux operating system, loaded with freeware education programs and given to deserving applicants in the 3rd through 8th grade.
 To qualify, children complete an application and submit an essay demonstrating their need for a computer.
 The child will then attend a two-hour training session with a parent or guardian at their school.
 Training sessions are run every other Saturday during the school year with selected partner schools.Apply to be a School Partner Sponsor an adoption session

 Learn to Earn offers students in grades 9-12 the opportunity to earn a laptop through completing a day of technical training.
-Students learn the basics of hardware engineering including how to build a computer, followed by coding a calculator in JAVA and translating it to HTML.
+Students learn the basics of hardware engineering including how to build a computer, followed by learning computer architecture and theoretical networking as well as translating it to HTML.
 At the end of the day the students earn a laptop to take home.

 Our @thewarehouse program teaches students how to build their own video game from creation of their own superhero, narrative design, through to a playable interface and demonstration session with their fellow classmates.
 This program is delivered only at our Airline Drive location in partnership with the Boys and Girls Club of Greater Houston.